For Debian/Ubuntu

 Implementing file upload handling

-Now, let's handle the file upload in our Flask application.
-Update your app.py to include the necessary imports and the route for file uploads:
+Now, let's handle file uploads in our Flask application with robust MIME type validation, file extension checks, and error handling.
+Update your app.py to include the necessary imports and routes:

-from flask import Flask, render_template, redirect, url_for, flash
+from flask import Flask, render_template, redirect, url_for, flash, request, jsonify

 from werkzeug.utils import secure_filename